IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 streamsx.ec.get_application_directory() + "/etc/mydata.txt`
 ~~~

-Below are some complete examples.
+The following are some complete examples.

 ### Using data from a file as your data source